 The process from search to getting access to requested data sets is illustrated and explained below.
 This allows users to retrieve data sets from the distributed data centres in a common way via one unique portal.

-The CDI query interface enables to search by a set of criteria.
+The CDI query interface enables to search by free text and/or a set of criteria from pull down mernu’s.
 The selected data sets are listed.
 Geographical locations are indicated on a map.
 Clicking on the display icon retrieves the full metadata of the data set.
 This gives information on the what, where, when, how, and who of the data set.
 It also gives standardised information on the data access restrictions, that apply.
 The interface features a shopping mechanism, by which selected data sets can be included in a shopping basket.

-All users can freely query and browse in the CDI directory; however submitting requests for data access via the shopping basket requires that users are registered in the SeaDataNet central user register, thereby agreeing with the overall SeaDataNet User Licence.
+All users can freely query and browse in the CDI directory; however, submitting requests for data access via the shopping basket requires that users are registered in the SeaDataNet central user register (Marine-ID).

-All data requests are forwarded automatically from the EMODnet Bathymetry portal to the relevant data providers.
-This process is controlled via the Request Status Manager (RSM) service at the portal, that communicates with the data providers.
-Users receive a confirmation e-mail of their data set requests and a link to the RSM service.
-By log-on to the RSM service users can check regularly the status of their requests and download data sets from the associated data providers, once access has been granted.
-On their turn, data providers can follow via the RSM service all transactions for their data sets online and can handle requests which might require their mediation.
+Data requests can concern unrestricted and/or restricted data sets.
+Requests for unrestricted data sets are processed and requested data sets are delivered from the SeaDataNet cloud buffer automatically.
+Requests for restricted data sets are forwarded to the managers of connected data centres for their consideration, most of the cases deliberating with the data originators.
+The processing of all data requests is controlled by the Request Status Manager (RSM) which is integrated in the CDI user interface.
+The RSM registers and processes all transactions, and communicates with the central data cloud, users, and data centres.
+Users receive a confirmation e-mail of their data set requests and a link to the MySeaDataNet section of the user interface which gives access to the RSM service.
+By log-in to the RSM service users can check regularly the status of their requests and download data sets.
+On their turn, data centres can follow via the RSM service all transactions for their data sets online and can handle requests which might require their mediation.

 Composite DTMs: these are described by INSPIRE compliant metadata and included in the Sextant Catalogue service.
 The EMODnet Digital Terrain Model is by preferrence based upon bathymetric survey data.
 However for a number of areas data providers have provided an alternative by contributing so-called composite DTMs which are then incorporated in the resulting EMODnet DTM.